niranjv/ml-notes/dimensionality-reduction/README.md

 ## Regularized Discriminant Analysis
 * ?

-## Factor Analysis
-* Focus of Factor Analysis is on correlations
-* FA generates new variables that are linear combinations of features and seeks to reproduce inter-correlation between variables
-* Factors represent the common variance of features, excluding unique variance
-* Focus is on off-diagonal terms of correlation matrix
-* FA is used when purpose is detect data structure or for causal modeling
-* **Implementations**
- * scikit-learn: FactorAnalysis

 ## Manifold Learning
 * Non-linear mapping of features to lower-dimensional space
 * Many approaches available such as Isomap, Local Linear Embedding, Hessian Eigenmapping, Spectral Embedding, Local Tangent Space Alignment, t-distributed Stochastic Neighbor Embedding, etc.